 Funding the Future for Pension Payouts

-Pensions are common among public employees, including beloved teachers, nurses, police officers and firefighters, and function as a tax-free retirement account.
+Pensions are common among public employees, including beloved teachers, nurses and firefighters, and function as a tax-free retirement account.
 In many cases, the employee, employer and government make regular contributions to a pension, which is paid out in monthly increments upon the employees’ retirement.

 Pension payouts have become a significant challenge for governments to manage.
 More often than not, the amount set aside by government agencies does not mirror the actual amount owed to retirees.
 The discrepancies in funds allocated vs. owed are referred to as “unfunded liabilities” and last year the amount of state public pension unfunded liabilities increased 433 billion dollars, bringing the total amount to an all-time high of six trillion dollars.